ektor1/recipes/README.md

 Recipes I want to remember.
 [Website link](https://ektor1.github.io/recipes/)

-This is a centralized location for all the recipes I have found through family members and other places on the internet.
+Website to practise web-dev with the purpose of saving all the recipes I have found through family members and other places on the internet.

-My mom keeps most of my grandma's recipes in a very old and worn out notebook.
-I hope this website will ensure that most of my grandma's recipes will not be lost.